csc-training/summerschool/mpi/docs/04-mpi-non-blocking.md

 # Summary

-- Non-blocking communication is often useful way to do communication in MPI
+- Non-blocking MPI routines are useful for creating flexible and optimized communication logic
+  - Programmer is responsible for not manipulating send/receive buffers until the communication completes
 - Non-blocking point-to-point communication core features
   - Open receives with `MPI_Irecv`
   - Start sending with `MPI_Isend`